Thoughts on The Beat Scene and a Ridiculous New Playlist: Micro-Chopping 104 Jammin’ Ass Instrumentals

 I could go on and on and on — and these are just a few brief examples from a much larger trend.
 Producers who vary dramatically in age, style, geographic location, visibility, social media activity, etc. are seeing individual songs get hundreds of thousands and millions of plays on Spotify.
-Who knows how we’ll listen to music 10 years from now, but if streaming is here to say for the foreseeable future, it will be interesting to see how a song like Oddisee’s “After Thoughts” has performed a decade from now.
+Who knows how we’ll listen to music 10 years from now, but if streaming is here to stay for the foreseeable future, it will be interesting to see how a song like Oddisee’s “After Thoughts” is performing a decade from now.

 As a publication with a heavy focus on instrumental music, compiling playlists provides the opportunity to put lesser known gems alongside massive successes like “After Thoughts” and introduce listeners to some new music they might want to explore.
 Dr. Dre can sit alongside Jake One who can sit alongside Jay Alpha and Seneca B. And if done right, it can all make sense musically and provide the listener with an enjoyable experience.